Headlining Exhibitions Open: Thursday 3rd - Saturday 5th October

-JMGA is delighted to invite our diverse community back to Whadjuk Noongar Country in Northbridge, Boorloo/Perth, to share an inspiring line-up of workshops, presenters, exhibitions, and events!
+The JMGA is delighted to invite our diverse community back to Whadjuk Noongar Country in W/Fremantle, to share an inspiring line-up of workshops, presenters, exhibitions, and events.

 More information on registration, timetable, speakers, exhibitions and workshops coming soon!

 Our conference theme “Involution: Making Jewellery, Creating Change” has resonated with creatives, curators and scholars from around the country, as well as around the world.
-Thanks to their response to our call-out, we have carefully crafted a lineup of unique and unexpected voices from diverse areas of our field.
+We have carefully crafted a lineup of unique and unexpected voices from diverse areas of our field.
 Through the workshops, presentations, and tours we are deepening skill, developing practice, and witnessing the current state and the future trajectory of our field.
 Amongst it all, we will also hold space to engage and celebrate with one another, as colleagues, as friends.

 THE SCHEDULE INCLUDES: